wp-plugins/amr-users/readme.txt

 Contributors: anmari
 Tags: user, users, reports, lists, members, membership, authors, csv, export, search

-Version: 3.7.1
+Version: 3.8.1

 Requires at least: 2.7

-Tested up to: 3.8
+Tested up to: 3.9

 Stable tag: trunk

 User listings, member directories, search, filter, export.
 Digs deep into data created by other plugins to produce unified user listings.

 == Description ==

-Helps to list out almost any user data stored in the user meta.
-Has hooks and add-ons to extract user data stored in other tables and present it as though it were user meta.
+List, sort, filter almost any user data stored in the user meta.
+Use hooks and add-ons to extract user data stored in other tables and present it as though it were user meta.

 Helps developers to analyse, slice and dice user data without coding a whole application.